athms/evaluating-deeplight-transfer/README.md

 For further methdological details regarding the two DeepLight architectures, see the upcoming preprint.

 **Note** that both DeepLight architectures currently operate in transposed MNI-space and therefore expect as input volumes of shape (z, y, x) and not (x, y, z).
-We are working on handling all data transposes internally and will update the code soon.
+We are working on handling all data transposes internally and will update the code soon (see branch data-transpose).

 **Also note** that we currently recommend to run any applications of `interpret` with 2D-DeepLight on CPUs instead of a GPU, due to a high memory demand (assuming that your available CPU memory is larger than your available GPU memory).
 This switch can be made by setting the environment variable `export CUDA_VISIBLE_DEVICES=""`.
 We are currently working on reducing the overall memory demand of `interpret` with 2D-DeepLight and will push a code update soon.